zengjixiang/jina/docs/get-started/install/troubleshooting.md

 pip install -U --force-reinstall docarray
 ```

-To avoid this issue in the first place, we recommend installing Jina in a new virtual environment instead of upgrading from an old installation.
+To avoid this issue in the first place, we recommend installing Jina-serve in a new virtual environment instead of upgrading from an old installation.